Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ### smart.rule.executors

-Current default value is 5, which means system will concurrently evaluate 5 rule states at the same time.
+The default value is 5, which means system will concurrently evaluate 5 rule states at the same time.
 ```xml
     <property>
         <name>smart.rule.executors</name>